tmakuch/dependency-version-checker/README.md

 # Dependency Version Checker

-This library allows you to run a check for newer versions against all your `git+ssh://` and `git://` dev and production dependencies.
+This library allows you to run a check for newer versions against your development and production dependencies, both npm and `git://`/`git+ssh://`.

-It does now work for npm installed dependencies (yet?), if you want to check those I would suggest you to use libraries like `ncu`.

 ## Motivation
 Internal libraries or other dependencies should be as easy to verify as those published to npm.
+And you should have one tool for that.

 ## Prerequisites
-If you're able to clone the repo, you're able to check the tags.
+For git, if you're able to clone the repo, you're able to check the tags.

+For npm, there's no support for custom, manual repositories.
+If you're using custom repository, make it work without any additional parameters.

-Configure your git and ssh in you have private repos.
+Configure your npm, git and ssh if you have private repos.

 ## Installation
 `npm install -g git://github.com/tmakuch/dependency-version-checker.git`